jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

     (d) an unincorporated body (including a partnership)
   - **EU FTA** means the Free Trade Agreement between New Zealand and the European Union, done at Brussels on 9 July 2023
   - **export** means any shipment in any craft for transportation to a point outside New Zealand
-  - **export licence** , in respect of a designated market, means a licence allocated under section 26
+  - **export licence** , in respect of a designated market, means a licence allocated under section 26 and includes a reserve export licence
+  - **export volume history** , in relation to a person eligible to hold an export licence, means the total volume of products exported under a Tariff heading to all export markets over the previous 3 consecutive seasons
   - **farm gate milk price** means the total cost of milk divided by kilograms of milk solids that new co-op pays out to shareholder farmers in a season
   - **general export licence** means an export licence allocated under section 26(5)
   - **herd testing** means the testing of milk cows for the purpose of recording the production of individual cows in respect of milk or components of milk